Antonija Kreso is pioneering a new way to treat cancer.

 “She’s incredibly gifted,” says Dick, who was Kreso’s PhD advisor and with whom she will continue to work in 2014.

-Earlier this month, the respected medical journal Nature Medicine published the results of her latest work.
+Nature Medicine published the results of her latest work.
 She was lead author on a study that used a small-molecule inhibitor — a drug — that made it impossible for the cancer stem cells transplanted in mice to self-renew.

 “In other words,” Dick said, “the cancer was permanently shut down.”